 The following 3 breathing techniques if practiced regularly can be beneficial for everyone to increase energy, lower stress, and improve breath control.
-These techniques can be of immense benefit for people with Asthma, Chronic Bronchitis (COPD), and other respiratory conditions.
+These techniques help improve airway and lung function so are useful to all especially during a time of a pandemic like COVID which can affect breathing capacity and blood oxygenation.
+These are also of immense benefit for people with Asthma, Chronic Bronchitis (COPD), and other respiratory conditions.

 All the above breathing exercises should be done 2 hours post meals.
 Take a 20-second gap after every one minute of practicing any of these exercises, then start again.
 Initially practice for 5 minutes, increasing gradually to 10 minutes daily.